 Recommended Tools to Make this Recipe

 - Baking Sheets.
-These are ideal for toasting the nuts.
+These sizes are ideal for spreading out and toasting the nuts.

 - Versatile Saucepan.
 This one is a very useful size for cooking grains and with proper care can last a lifetime.

 - Citrus Juicer.
 The BEST way to juice any citrus fruit.
 You’ll be amazed how much juice it can squeeze from every lemon.